wholisticsoftware/ranking-app/README.md

-# A simple demo of using KOA to define a RESTful API
+# A *simple* demo of using KOA to define a RESTful API
-Just a proof-of-skillset for Jobot opportunity.
+A proof-of-skillset for Jobot opportunity.

 This is a *quickly built demo*.
 You can run it by cloning this repo, then:

 /frontend/ $ npm start

 /backend/ $ npm dev

 ## Uses MongoDB for persistence (running on localhost)